 - Summary – A summary card will append a small text description to Twitter links.
 This will be automatically pulled from your post’s “Excerpt”

-- Summary below Large Image – Will add an image to the text summary.
-The plugin uses your featured image for this, and can be customized.
+- The summary below Large Image – Will add an image to the text summary.
+The plugin uses your featured image for this and can be customized.

 - Photo – This will put more of an emphasis on your photo, putting it front and center underneath a tweet, with only the title below it.